 Account: Compact of Free Association (Permanent and Indefinite)

-Activity: Eco nomic Assis tance
+Activity: Economic Assistance

-Subactivi ty: Fede erated Stat es of Micr onesia and Republic c of the
+Subactivity: Federated States of Micronesia and Republic of the

 Marshall Islands \$(000)

-2020

-Fixed Costs & Change

-Related Program from

-2018 Changes Changes Budget 2019
+2021

-Actual 2019 CR (+/-) (+/-) Request (+/-)
+2019 Actual 2020 Enacted Fixed Costs & Related Changes (+/-) Program Changes (+/-) Budget Request Change from 2020 (+/-)

-RMI 76,948 78,053 0 +1,270 79,323 +1,270
+RMI 78,053 79,430 0 +1,271 80,701 +1,271

-FSM 111,499 113,104 0 +1,844 114,948 +1,844
+FSM 113,104 115,105 0 +1,844 116,949 +1,844

-Judicial

-Training 361 366 0 +6 372 +6
+Judicial Training 366 373 0 +6 379 +6

-Total 188,808 191,523 0 +3,120 194,643 +3,120
+Total 191,523 194,908 0 +3,121 198,029 +3,121

 FTEs 0 0 0 0 0 0

 Request Component

 Program Changes Amount FTE

-RMI +1,270 0
+RMI +1,271 0

 FSM +1,844 0

 Judicial Training +6 0

-The 2020 budget request for Compact of Free Association - Economic Assistance to the Marshall Islands and Federated States of Micronesia is \$194,643 million, an increase of \$3.1 million from the 2019 CR level.
-The program changes in this account are required inflation adjustments under the amended Compact of Free Association.
+The 2021 budget request for Compact of Free Association - Economic Assistance to the Republic of the Marshall Islands and Federated States of Micronesia is \$198.0 million, an increase of \$3.1 million from the 2020 enacted level.
+The program changes in this account are required inflation adjustments under the amended Compacts of Free Association.
 The increases are based on changes in the United States Gross Domestic Product Implicit Price Deflator but may not exceed 5 percent annually.

 Article I of Title Two of the Compacts of Free Association describes the financial assistance commitment by the United States to the Federated States of Micronesia (FSM) and the Republic of the Marshall Islands (RMI).
 The first period of financial assistance expired on September 30, 2003.
 Following four years of negotiations led by the Department of State with support from OIA, Congress enacted amendments to the Compact as Public Law 108-188 on December 17, 2003.
-These amendments also include a new permanent and indefinite appropriation that ensures continuation of direct financial assistance through 2023.
+These amendments also include a new permanent and indefinite appropriation that ensures continuation of direct financial assistance through 2023 for the FSM and the RMI.

 The long-term goal of United States' Compact financial support is to assist the freely associated states "in their efforts to advance the economic self-sufficiency of their peoples."
 The funding provided during the first Compact financial assistance period (1987-2003) provided the basis for meeting the two primary political goals of the Compact, to (1) secure self-government for each country by ending the four decades-old Trusteeship; and (2) ensure national security rights for the United States in the freely associated states.
-The two primary goals could not have been achieved without the stability compact funding gave the FSM and RMI economies.
+The two primary goals could not have been achieved without the stability Compact funding gave the FSM and RMI economies.
+Through fiscal year 2020, the FSM has received \$3.3 billion in Compact funding while the RMI has received \$2.2 billion.
+The following provides historical and estimated Compact funding through the end of the current Compacts: